 Slavery had become a well-travelled road to Roman citizenship throughout the empire by the first century AD.
 Captives were educated and trained in Roman ways before becoming citizens.
 A master could free his slave for citizenship to fulfil obligations to the state, like military service.
 A slave could also buy his freedom by saving his weekly allowance and doing extra labour.
 Freedom could also be granted gratuitously by his master.
 Perhaps the master had a good week of business, and decide to free his slave.
 Another way was by a law passed in 2 BC which stipulated that a master could arrange for a portion of his slaves to be freed upon his death.
 Between 81 - 48 BC, 500,000 slaves were freed (population of Rome = 800,000).

 Through the ceremony of manumission, if properly performed, a slave was given both freedom and citizenship.
-He became a "freedman", his former owner became a "patron", and a legal relationship continued between them.
+He became a 'freedman', his former owner became a 'patron', and a legal relationship continued between them.
 A relationship of this kind could only be terminated in exceptional circumstances by the civil authorities intervening for a good reason.
 Neither patron or freedman could destroy that legal relationship.
-This automatic continuing link was peculiar to Roman law (see 1 Cor 7:21-22 for Paul's application to the church).
+This automatic continuing link was peculiar to Roman law.
+When applying this to the church, Paul wrote this, "Were you a slave when called?
+Do not be concerned about it.
+Even if you can gain your freedom, make use of your present condition now more than ever.
+For whoever was called in the Lord as a slave is a freed person belonging to the Lord, just as whoever was free when called is a slave of Christ."
+(1 Cor 7:21-22).
 Slaves often changed their names to Roman names after coming free.

 Status of freedmen